curv3d/curv/docs/language/Blocks.rst

 *identifier* ``=`` *expression*
   Fundamental definition syntax.
   The value of *expression* is bound to *identifier*.
-  Any reference to *identifier* within the block can be replaced by this value, without changing the meaning of the block (substitution semantics).

 *pattern* ``=`` *expression*
   The *pattern* is matched against the value of *expression*.